 This is for those who own sprayer businesses.
 You’ll be surprised just how many problems arise from employee-related mishaps.
-You need to keep training them at regular intervals to understand and handle backpack sprayers, otherwise they will sooner or later grow lax in their duties, which will result in human error and that sprayer needing massive (often avoidable) repairs.
+You need to keep training them at regular intervals to understand and handle backpack sprayers; otherwise, they will sooner or later grow lax in their duties, which will result in human error and that sprayer needing massive (often avoidable) repairs.

 This is both a tip and a full-fledged safety point.
 Inspect your backpack sprayer before you take it out to the backyard or elsewhere.
 Check if the right fluids are present.
 Does anything look ‘off’ or ‘unreliable’?
 Are all parts secured and is everything there that you need to take to the task?
 Check to see if the proper pressure build-up happens.
-Leakage and the sound the sprayer makes both need to be observed.
+Leakage and the sound of the sprayer make both need to be observed.
 With the right volume and pressure, does the backpack sprayer pass the ‘uniform spray’ test?

 Sprayers have their own set of accessories to help you work better.
 Couplers help you quickly remove spray wands for storage and transport (i.e., portability).
 For those more sensitive plants and flowers, get yourself a shut-off mechanism at the spray tip instead of at the back of the handle.
 You will also experience much less dripping this way.
-Better harnesses are indeed available and some even have waterproof pads to prevent chemical saturation.
+Better harnesses are indeed available, and some even have waterproof pads to prevent chemical saturation.
 You can have pressure regulators to go on sprayers; if yours doesn’t come with one.
 This accessory can also go on the calibrator valve or spray wand.
-Not only does it prevent unnecessary pressure spikes, it also reduces drifts and promotes constant or consistent spraying.
+Not only does it prevent unnecessary pressure spikes, but it also reduces drifts and promotes constant or consistent spraying.

 There is so much to a sprayer that you can choose the best garden backpack sprayers and still find them overly technical if you do not know how to use them.
-Do your homework, check reviews and guides like the ones we have on our site/blog.
+Please do your homework, check reviews and guides like the ones we have on our site/blog.
 What do you most intend to use the sprayer for?
 If you use, say, oil-based carriers your sprayer should reflect that in its hose, pump, and seal designs; in other words, these should be resistant to oil-based chemicals.

 Lasting you years and bringing high efficiency to the maintenance and beauty of your grounds, the best backpack sprayers are designed to impart innovation and practicality to make your spraying tasks easier.
 There are indeed safety concerns that you need to watch out for when handling these instruments.
-With a little familiarity and a few hours spent spraying on the field, you will get the hang of things, if you’re a DIY-er, and you will be more than impressed, if you’re a professional.
+With a little familiarity and a few hours spent spraying on the field, you will get the hang of things, if you’re a DIY-er, and you will be more than impressed if you’re a professional.